-About the <subattribute> Element</subattribute> 205 About the <canonicalvalue> Element</canonicalvalue> 205 About the <mapping> Element</mapping> 206 About the <submapping> Element</submapping> About the <ldapsearch> Element</ldapsearch> About the <resourceidmapping> Element</resourceidmapping> 207 About the <ldapadd> Element</ldapadd> About the <fixedattribute> Element</fixedattribute> .207
+About the <subattribute> Element</subattribute> 207

+About the <canonicalvalue> Element</canonicalvalue>

+About the <mapping> Element</mapping>

+About the <submapping> Element</submapping>

+About the <ldapsearch> Element</ldapsearch>

+About the <resourceidmapping> Element</resourceidmapping>

+About the <ldapadd> Element</ldapadd>

+About the <fixedattribute> Element</fixedattribute>

-Chapter 9: Managing Logging and Alerts......
-209
+Chapter 9: Managing Logging and Alerts 211

 Working with Logs

-Types of Log Publishers 210
+Types of Log Publishers

-Default Synchronization Server Logs 211
+Default Synchronization Server Logs

 Viewing the List of Log Publishers

 To View the List of Log Publishers

-Sync Log Message Types 212
+Sync Log Message Types

-Creating New Log Publishers 213
+Creating New Log Publishers

 To Create a New Log Publisher

 To Create a Log Publisher Using dsconfig Interactive Command-Line Mode

 Configuring Log Rotation

 To Configure the Log Rotation Policy

 Configuring Log Retention

 To Configure the Log Retention Policy

 Working with Administrative Alert Handlers

 Configuring the JMX Connection Handler and Alert Handler

 Configuring the SNMP Subagent Alert Handler

 To Configure the SNMP Subagent Alert Handler

 Running the Status Tool

 To Run the Status Tool

-To Search for a Specific Status Monitor 221
+To Search for a Specific Status Monitor

-Monitoring the Synchronization Server
+· · · · · · · · · · · · · · · · · · ·

-Monitoring Using SNMP 223
+Monitoring Using SNMP.

-SNMP Implementation 223
+SNMP Implementation.

 Configuring SNMP

-Configuring SNMP on AIX 226
+Configuring SNMP on AIXMIBS

-MIBS
+Chapter 10: Troubleshooting the Synchronization Server

-About Synchronization Troubleshooting 230
+About Synchronization Troubleshooting

-About the Troubleshooting Tools 230
+About the Troubleshooting Tools

-231

-231

-232
+Troubleshooting Process Flow

+Using the Sync Log

+Sync Log Example 1

-Sync Log Example 2 232
+Sync Log Example 2

 Sync Log Example 3

 Troubeshooting Sync Failures

-Troubleshooting "Entry Already Exists" Failures2
+Troubleshooting "Entry Already Exists" Failures

-Troubleshooting "No Match Found" Failures 235
+Troubleshooting "No Match Found" Failures

-Troubleshooting "Failed at Resource" Failures 236
+Troubleshooting "Failed at Resource" Failures

 Problems with the Directory Management Console: JVM Memory Issues

-Working with the Collect Support Data Tool 238
+Working with the Collect Support Data Tool

-Server Commands Used in the Collect Support Data Tool 238
+Server Commands Used in the Collect Support Data Tool

-JDK Commands Used in the Collect-Support-Data Tool
+JDK Commands Used in the Collect-Support-Data Tool 241